A creamy, smoky recipe for Tempeh Stir-Fry in a gingery coconut sauce.

 - Add the roasted red peppers and the reserved tempeh, stir-fry for another minute, then add the coconut milk and mix well.

 - Warm the mixture through and turn off the heat.
-Stir in the lemon juice and coriander leaves.
+Stir in the lemon juice and cilantro.

 - Serve hot.